Gzelle-cloud/portfolio/README.md

 The core programming language used to create interactive and dynamic functionality.
 #### HTML/CSS:
 Used for structuring and styling the web applications.
+#### REST API:
+Used in various projects to fetch and send data between the client and server, enabling dynamic content and real-time updates

 ## Installation
 To clone and run this portfolio locally, follow these steps: